Probate Law in Arizona

 Consolidating Assets

-To freeze and later close accounts, the executor must notify any financial institutions with outstanding accounts of the individual’s death.
-If there are any physical valuables in the decedent’s property, it is not uncommon for the executor to collect these items to prevent theft or damage.
+To freeze and eventually close accounts, the executor must notify financial institutions of the decedent’s passing.
+Additionally, if there are physical valuables in the decedent’s property, the executor often secures these items to prevent theft or damage.

 The executor then determines the valuation of each item of the estate.
 This can be a lengthy process depending on the ease of locating all assets, including real estate, stocks, bonds, etc. Notifying creditors is the next step.